Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 We denote those two as

-Here we note that the definition is compatible with the one for rigid spaces (see the discussion at the beginning of the subsection \ref{cot-def}), in particular by the functoriality of the construction the canonical map of ringed sites $\nu:X_\PE\ra X_\et$ induces a natural map
+Here we note that the definition is compatible with the one for rigid spaces (see the discussion at the beginning of the subsection \ref{cot-def}).
+In particular by the functoriality of the construction, the canonical map of ringed sites $\nu:X_\PE\ra X_\et$ induces a natural map

-We also notice that since affinoid perfectoid open subsets form a base for $X_\PE$, the pro-\'etale cotangent complex is exactly the inverse image of indiscrete cotangent complex along $\delta:X_\PE\ra X_\ind$, i.e.
+Moreover, as the collection of affinoid perfectoid open subsets form a base for $X_\PE$, the pro-\'etale cotangent complex is equal to the inverse image of indiscrete cotangent complex along $\delta:X_\PE\ra X_\ind$, i.e.